baskargroup/SEARS/README.md

 * FAIR Documentation: Please refer to our FAIR portal [here](https://src-ten-psi.vercel.app/) for a detailed list of field names used in SEARS.

 * Community and Contributions: Contributions to SEARS are welcome!
-Please reach out to us via the ```Discussions``` section (github) if you have any questions.
+Please reach out to us via the ```Discussions``` section in the top menu bar if you have any questions.

 _SEARS is released under the MIT license, promoting open science, reproducibility, and collaborative research advancement._